Health Insurance Information Service

 The Washington Hospital Health Insurance Information Service will help you:

-- Understand the difference in the choices you have for open enrollment from your employer
+- Understand the difference in the choices you have for open enrollment from

 - Understand health insurance policies and terminology